-When fall arrives, many of us turn to hearty foods, perfect for warming up, and, if we're not careful, gaining weight.
-Browse our gallery of fall's most fattening foods, starting with creamy chicken pot pie.
+When fall arrives, many of us turn to hearty foods, like creamy chicken potpie.
 One pie from the grocery freezer case can have more than 1,000 calories.
-For a fraction of the calories, try a flavorful roast chicken breast and a warm, whole-wheat roll.
+For a fraction of the calories, try a flavorful roast chicken breast and a warm, whole wheat roll.

-Game-day favorites -- chips, nachos, pizza, wings, and ribs -- spoil many diets.
-If you're a sports fan, you may also be glued to the couch for hours every week, so you're not burning off the extra calories from game-day foods.
-Try these tips:
+Favorites like chips, nachos, pizza, wings, and ribs can spoil your diet.
+If you're a sports fan, you may also be glued to the couch for hours every week, so you're not burning off the extra calories.

 - Serve veggies and low-fat dip as part of your spread.